Jordão Diogo

-Jordão da Encarnação Tackey Diogo (born 12 November 1985) is a São Toméan professional footballer who plays as a left-back or a left midfielder.
+Jordão da Encarnação Tackey Diogo (born 12 November 1985) is a São Toméan former professional footballer who played as a left-back or a left midfielder.

 Club career

 Born in Lisbon of São Tomé and Príncipe descent, Diogo made his senior debut in 2004 with A.D.
 Carregado in the fourth division, on loan from F.C.
 Alverca.
 He moved to England after one season, going on to play semi-professional football in the country with Chelmsford City, Lewes and Aveley.

 Diogo had his first top-flight experience in 2008, joining Iceland's Knattspyrnufélag Reykjavíkur.
 He was part of the squad that won the national championship in 2011 but only appeared in two league games, also spending two years on loan to Greek club Panserraikos F.C. where he was sidelined for two months with a knee injury contracted in early November 2010.

 On 23 August 2012, already as a free agent, Diogo signed for three seasons with Panachaiki F.C. in the Greek second division.
 He competed mostly in the country's Super League the following years after a fleeting spell at Vitória F.C. in Portugal, representing in the competition Panthrakikos FC, PAE Kerkyra and Levadiakos FC.